WICG/attribution-reporting-api/EVENT.md

 process trigger registration headers for all subresource requests on the page where the `attribution-reporting` Permissions Policy is enabled.

-Like source event registrations, these requests should respond with a new HTTP header `Attribution-Reporting-Register-Trigger` which contains information about how to treat the trigger event:
+Like source registrations, these requests should respond with a new HTTP header called `Attribution-Reporting-Register-Trigger`, which contains information about how to treat the trigger:
 ```jsonc
 {
   "event_trigger_data": [{